 Bath bombs aren’t only for fun though; they also have wonderful health properties: Epsom salts are detoxifying and healing for skin conditions; for cold and sinus relief try adding rosemary, eucalyptus, peppermint and lavender essential oils; geranium and lavender are soothing on the senses and healing on skin; grapefruit is a toner, and lemongrass, eucalyptus and citrus oils are energising.
-Try wintergreen for pain relief or even add CBD oil to your bath bombs!
+Try wintergreen for pain relief.
 Tailor your bath bombs to your wellness needs with carrier oils and essential oils to turn your bath time bliss into a health tonic.

 Another popular addition to bath bombs is powered milk, as this brings in lactic acid.
 Lactic acid is good for problem skin and also reduces the appearance of wrinkles and aging.
 Cleopatra was onto something when she bathed in milk to beautify her skin.

 As many areas of the country are in the midst of a drought, we do realise bath bombs may not be the most practical of gifts, but that is where mini bombs come in!
 Instead of making large bombs only suitable for bathing, pack your fizzies into smaller molds which can then be used as foot soaks.
 Since the bombs contain Epsom salts and added essential oils, these mini bombs are perfect for detoxing the feet and relieving pain and inflammation.

 You can make a bulk batch of bombs and then colour and flavour them differently.
 This recipe yields 12 or more, depending on how large you make your fizzies.
 Make larger ones to last longer in the bath or small ones for foot soaks.

 115g Epsom salt